If there was a competition for names of new products that are crazy hard to pronounce … I’d vote to add Astaxanthin.

-Beware Synthetic Astaxanthin
+Beware Of Synthetic Astaxanthin

-However, synthetic production of astaxanthin is not so hot because it contains a mixture of stereoisomers.
-Stereoisomers are molecules that have the same molecular formula and but are arranged differently in three-dimensional space.
+But, synthetic production of astaxanthin contains a mixture of stereoisomers.
+Stereoisomers are molecules with the same molecular formula … but are arranged differently in three-dimensional space.

-Recommended Astaxanthin Dosage
+Astaxanthin Dosage For Dogs

-For example, many human astaxanthin supplements recommend 8 mg to 12 mg per day, which means you can give your dog 1 mg to 1.6 mg daily per 20 lbs of bodyweight.
+For example, many human astaxanthin supplements recommend 8 mg to 12 mg per day.
+This means you can give your dog 1 mg to 1.6 mg daily per 20 lbs of bodyweight.